 Fake lashes look gorgeous and can evoke lots of feelings.
-But, have you ever wondered what they are made of?
+If you have been interested in fake lashes, or eyelash extension training you may have wondered what they are made of.
 Well, the best fake eyelashes are usually made of more than one thing.
 The choice of material is often solely at the discretion of the manufacturer.
 Thanks to fake lashes, people no longer need to undergo torturous medical processes or gulp down annoying pills to get longer lashes.
 Knowing the chemistry behind eyelashes can easily sway your preference of one product or another.
 All that information is highlighted below.

 What is your natural lash made of?

 Before exploring the material used for artificial lashes, it makes sense to start with the natural.
 Natural lashes are made of a tough protein called keratin.
 They stem from the eyelids and gain their nourishment through the follicles.
 Inasmuch as lashes have aesthetic properties, they also have key biological functions.
 For example, they house lubricating ducts that wipe the eyes of dirt and germs.
 Eyelashes trap dirt and can prevent flying insects from entering our eyes.
 Since natural lashes are made of protein, eating a protein-rich diet can help you to get fuller lashes.